Developing therapies to improve gut health

 Douglas is a founder and director of UK-based technology commercialisation group Scientific Venture Partners Ltd which has built a portfolio of high potential technology-based companies arising from leading research institutions.

 He has been involved in technology companies both as an investor and director for the last 20 years.
 He is also a former executive main board member of Anglo Pacific Group plc.

 When an active member of the House of Lords, he held a position on the council of the Parliamentary Information Technology Committee.

 He is the honorary consul for Chile in Scotland.

-Fred is a director of Anglo Scientific, and is a co- founder and director of several early stage healthcare companies.
+Fred is a director of Scientific Venture Partners, and is a co- founder and director of several early stage healthcare companies.